syrop/syrop.github.io/_posts/2019-01-17-TextInputEditText-and-LiveData.markdown

 {% endhighlight %}

-## XML file containing the TextInputLayout
+## XML file containing the TextInputEditText

-This is the XML code defining the `TextInputLayout` that will be programmatically attached to an instance of `LiveData`:
+This is the XML code defining the `TextInputEditText` that will be programmatically attached to an instance of `LiveData`:

 {% highlight xml %}